M-Hassan-Raza/M-Hassan-Raza/README.md

 - :computer: Most used line of code `git commit -m "Initial Commit"`
 - 🤔 I’m looking for help with Efficient and Cross-Platform GUI  implementations for Python and Java.
 - 💬 Ask me about C++, Software Engineering Models, Java, JavaScript and any other programming related issues.
-- ⚡ Fun fact: I play Sports, Video Games and listen to a lot of Music.
+- ⚡ Fun fact: I play Sports, Video Games and listen to lots of Music.

 <br>